RafaelANunez/MCQ-Quiz-Application-Project/README.md

-# MCQ-Quiz-Application-Project
-The project is a Multiple-Choice Question (MCQ) Quiz Application designed for educators, students, or training organizations to create, administer, and review quizzes.
-It aims to provide an interactive way for users to practice and test their knowledge on various topics while receiving immediate feedback on their performance
+The project is a Multiple-Choice Question Quiz Application designed for students to review material before an exam.
+It aims to provide an interactive way for users to practice and test their knowledge on various topics while receiving immediate feedback on their performance.